vadosnaprimer/pspkvm/trunk/Readme.txt

 - javacall_file_truncate doesn't ported, so some file truncating operation, such as some RMS operations, may not work as expected
 - Multimedia temporary files may leave on your memory stick sometimes, especially after VM crash.
 They're usually not big, but if you wanna delete the by hands, just goto your PSP's /PSP/GAME/pspkvm/ directory, find the file whose name likes xxxxxxxx_tmp_mus.mid, delete them.
 - Fileconnection rmdir operation may fail for unknown reasons
+- LocationProvider.getState() will always returns AVAILABLE once after GPS initialized, so LocationListener.providerStateChanged() doesn't work as expected.

 --------------------------------
 Run from binary bundle
 --------------------------------
 1. Download correct binary bundle:
+- If you have a 1.50 kernel PSP and have installed pspkvm 0.3.2:
+   Download pspkvm-bin-x.x.x-150-upgrade.zip
+- If you want to run pspkvm on 3.xx OE and have installed pspkvm 0.3.2:
+   Download pspkvm-bin-x.x.x-OE-upgrade.zip
-- If you have a 1.50 kernel PSP:
+- If you have a 1.50 kernel PSP and haven't installed pspkvm 0.3.2:
-   Download pspkvm-bin-x.x.x-150.zip
+   Download pspkvm-bin-x.x.x-150-allinone.zip
-- If you want to run pspkvm on 3.xx OE:
+- If you want to run pspkvm on 3.xx OE and haven't installed pspkvm 0.3.2:
-   Download pspkvm-bin-x.x.x-slim.zip
+   Download pspkvm-bin-x.x.x-OE-allinone.zip
-2. Extract the zip to PSP's /PSP/GAME/
+2. Extract the zip to PSP's /PSP/GAME/ or /PSP/GAME150
-3. If you want MIDI support, download midi_res.zip and extract it to PSP's /PSP/GAME/pspkvm
-4. Here we go!
+3. Here we go!
-NOTE: There's also an all-in-one bundle avaiable on download page, which contains MIDP support files.
-You don't have to download separated midi_res.zip if you choose "all-in-one".

 --------------------------------
 Building instructions